 Tips for Tourists.

-• Assistance Local Artisans: Purchasing from little workshops or directly from craftsmen ensures you obtain an authentic item while sustaining the local economic situation.
+- Assistance Local Artisans: Purchasing from little workshops or directly from artisans ensures you obtain an authentic item while sustaining the local economic situation.

 Beyond the Jellaba.